Skip to Content

 For example, on Ancestry DNA, we will generally see aunts and uncles in the Close Family category.
 On My Heritage, we will see “Uncle” or “Aunt” as one of the possibilities in the “Estimated Relationship” section on our DNA match list.

 Each DNA testing company displays DNA matches in a slightly different way.
-Regardless of the company we use to do our test, we should always expect to see aunts and uncles towards the top of our match lists.
+Regardless of the company we use to do our test, we should always expect to see aunts and uncles towards the top of our match lists because they are so closely related to us.

 Conclusion